cbahn/qrest/README_DOCKER_GUIDE.md

 Note that `nginx-proxy-manager_default` is the default network name created by NPM, but it could be different.

 You'll want to setup setup NPM to forward traffic to the address `qrest-container`.

+### 5. WHITELIST THE IP OF THE SERVER ON MONGODB.COM
+I always forget this step